 [ SIMPLE MORTGAGE HACKS: Take a 90-minute online training class to learn how to choose the right mortgage, lower your interest rate, & save thousands of dollars over the life of your loan! ]

-HOA Insurance Responsibilities
+What Are HOA Insurance Responsibilities?

 Insurance responsibilities are an often overlooked component when considering a property or unit with an HOA.
 Many HOA’s will hold insurance policies to protect against general liabilities, cover shared property, and safeguard against weather-related events.
 HOA insurance requirements are most commonly seen in condo or co-op buildings and neighborhoods with shared community spaces.
 Unit owners and homeowners are still required to insure their own spaces and belongings, with the understanding that the HOA’s policies will protect community areas.

 HOA insurance coverage could include a general liability policy to protect shared spaces like hallways or elevators; or even social host coverage for events held in community spaces.
 Another common example can be seen in areas with frequent weather events, such as earthquakes or flooding.
 It is common for HOA’s to have catastrophe insurance to protect buildings against damage in these areas.
 The cost of these policies is paid for out of the homeowners association budget.

 In certain states, such as Florida or California, there are laws regulating the type of insurance necessary for HOA’s.
 However, it is up to the HOA to decide which types of insurance (if any) to hold in most areas.
 HOA insurance is thought to be highly beneficial to residents and can go a long way in attracting new buyers.
 If you are considering buying a property with an HOA, always check what insurance coverage the organization provides and what it covers.

 What Are The HOA Dues?